 Sensory nerves (which transmit sensory information)

-Cranial nerves (which connect the head, face, eyes, nose, muscles, and ears to the brain)
+Cranial nerves (which connect the head, face, eyes, nose, certain muscles, and ears to the brain)

 Autonomic nerves (which control involuntary functions such as blood pressure and heart rate)